All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Male germ cells - spermatozoa - are mobile cells of about 70 μm in length.
-The spermatozoon has a nucleus, a cytoplasm with organelles, and a cell membrane.
-In the spermatozoon, a round head and a thin long tail are distinguished .
-The head contains a nucleus, in front of which there is a structure called acrosome.
-The acrosome has a set of enzymes that can dissolve the egg shell during fertilization.
-The tail of the spermatozoon contains contractile elements (bundles of fibrils), which ensure the movement of the sperm.
-When the sperm passes through the vas deferens, liquid secrets of the genital glands are added to it: seminal vesicles, prostate and bulbourethral glands.
-As a result, a liquid medium is formed in which spermatozoa are found - this is sperm.
-Life expectancy and fertility of human spermatozoa is from a few hours to 2 days.
+Male reproductive cells - spermatozoa - are mobile cells about 70 microns long.
+The spermatozoon has a nucleus, cytoplasm with organelles and a cell membrane.
+The spermatozoon has a round head and a thin long tail.
+The head contains a nucleus, in front of which is a structure called the acrosome.
+The acrosome has a set of enzymes that are capable of dissolving the membrane of the egg during fertilization.
+The tail of the spermatozoon contains contractile elements (bundles of fibrils) that ensure the movement of the spermatozoon.
+When the spermatozoon passes through the vas deferens, liquid secretions of the sex glands are added to it: the seminal vesicles, prostate and bulbourethral glands.
+As a result, a liquid medium is formed in which the spermatozoa are located - this is semen.
+The lifespan and fertilizing capacity of human sperm ranges from several hours to 2 days.

 Spermatogenesis

-Spermatozoa are formed in a person during the entire active period of a man's life.
-The duration of development and formation of mature spermatozoa from their predecessors - spermatogonia is about 70-75 days.
+Spermatozoa are formed in humans throughout the entire active period of a man's life.
+The duration of development and formation of mature spermatozoa from their precursors - spermatogonia is about 70-75 days.
 This process occurs in the convoluted seminiferous tubules of the testicle.
-Initially, spermatogonia, the total number of which reaches 1 billion in one testicle, multiply intensely, divide by the mitotic pathway (Figure 15), while the number of new cells (spermatogonia) increases .
-Later, a part of spermatogonia retains the ability to divide and maintains the population.
-Other spermatogonia are divided twice more in the form of meiosis.
-As a result, of each spermatogonia with a diploid (double) set (n = 4b) of chromosomes, 4 spermatids are formed.
-Each of these spermatids receives a haploid (single) set of chromosomes (n = 23).
+Initially, spermatogonia, the total number of which in one testicle reaches 1 billion, intensively multiply, divide mitotically (Fig. 15), and the number of new cells (spermatogonia) increases.
+Subsequently, part of the spermatogonia retains the ability to divide and maintains the population.
+Other spermatogonia divide twice more in the form of meiosis.
+As a result, from each such spermatogonium, which has a diploid (double) set of chromosomes (n=46), 4 spermatids are formed.
+Each of these spermatids receives a haploid (single) set of chromosomes (n=23).
 Spermatids gradually turn into spermatozoa.
-During this complex process, the structures in the spermatids are restructured: they are lengthened, they have a thickened head and a thin long tail.
-At the head of the spermatozoon, a compacted body - an acrosome, containing enzymes is formed, which, when encountered with a female germ cell (egg), destroy its shell, which is important for penetration of the sperm into the egg cell.
-When the acrosome is underdeveloped or absent, the spermatozoon is unable to penetrate the egg and fertilize it.
+During this complex process, the spermatids undergo structural changes: they lengthen, and a thickened head and a thin, long tail are formed.
+The head of the sperm forms a compacted body, the acrosome, containing enzymes that, when they meet the female reproductive cell (egg), destroy its membrane, which is important for the sperm to penetrate the egg.
+If the acrosome is underdeveloped or absent, the sperm is unable to penetrate the egg and fertilize it.

-The formed spermatozoa fall into the lumen of the convoluted seminiferous tubules of the testicle and, together with the fluid released by the walls of the seminiferous tubules, gradually move toward the epididymis, which also serves as a reservoir for spermatozoa.
-The amount of spermatozoa is enormous.
-In 1 ml of sperm contains 100 million spermatozoa.
-These are mobile cells, the rate of their progress along the tubules is about 3.5 mm per minute.
-In the female reproductive tract, spermatozoa remain viable for 1-2 days.
-They move toward the egg, which is due to chemotaxis.
+The formed spermatozoa enter the lumen of the convoluted seminiferous tubules of the testicle and, together with the fluid secreted by the walls of the seminiferous tubules, gradually move towards the epididymis, which also serves as a reservoir for spermatozoa.
+The number of formed spermatozoa is enormous.
+1 ml of sperm contains 100 million spermatozoa.
+These are mobile cells, the speed of their movement along the tubules is about 3.5 mm per 1 min.
+In the female genital tract, spermatozoa remain viable for 1-2 days.
+They move towards the egg, which is due to chemotaxis.